araspik/samurai/spec.md

 ### `SMakefile`
-A `SMakefile` is a file which contains descriptions of targets in such a format that SMake can understand it.
-By default, SMake looks for this file as being named `SMakefile` and residing in the current directory.
+A `SMakefile` is a file which contains descriptions of targets in such a format that `SMake` can understand it.
+By default, `SMake` looks for this file as being named `SMakefile` and residing in the current directory.

+### Format
+A format specifies which Makefile format to use when parsing the makefile.
+Different formats have different features, and this allows `SMake` to work differently for different targets.

 ### Target / Rule
 A target is a method to convert some input files into some output files.
 It